 After a few more years in Atlanta, I sold the house, took the cats, and moved to Nashville during a global pandemic.
 It’s been eight years since I opened my doors to my publicity firm and two years since I moved to Nashville, and I can finally drive to the mall and back without Siri!
 Only been here two years, and so far, I’ve done a lot – Grand Ole Opry, video creating, working with some of the best in the business, photography, and more.

 I like picking and choosing what projects I work on – we have to like each other, play ball like we wanna win, and be realistic about our dreams and goals.

 As for money, yeah, it costs some money to have a publicist, but like everything else in life, promoting albums and artists is a journey.
 It doesn’t happen overnight, and there are no limits to what you can do.
 So, get your hiking boots on…

 …this is cool, right?
 Sure, it is.
 There are no rules in what I do, only to check your grammar and spelling.
 Keep up your relationships with the media solid, call them if you have to, or better yet, drive over and deliver cookies if need be.

 Bribery is great, but stealing the limelight is better.

 It’s your career, not mine.
-I am here to help you get more media attention, people at your shows and most of all, sell albums.
+I am here to help you get more media attention and people at your shows and sell albums.